 The Level A/B and cargo operative certifications are necessary for handling airport cargo and ensuring it meets aviation security standards.
 These certifications demonstrate your ability to safely manage airside deliveries, whether it’s pharmaceuticals, electronics, or emergency parts for airlines.

-Having the right aviation certifications allows you to take on high-priority jobs and gain access to the bustling air freight market.
+Having the right aviation certifications and a courier ID badge allows you to take on high-priority jobs and gain access to the bustling air freight market.

 When it comes to transporting frozen items, you need the right equipment to maintain the proper temperature throughout the journey.